ropeless/compiled_knowledge/docs/0_00_exec_summary.md

-# Compiled Knowledge - executive summary #
+# Compiled Knowledge #

+_efficient inferencing with probabilistic graphical models_

 ## What it is ##